MicrosoftDocs/sql-docs/docs/language-extensions/how-to/sdk-for-java-and-sql-server.md

 - **AbstractSqlServerExtensionExecutor**
 - **AbstractSqlServerExtensionDataset**

-The third class is a helper class which contains an implementation of a data set object.
-This is an optional class to use to make it easier to get started.
-You can use your own implementation of such a class.
+The third class is a helper class, which contains an implementation of a data set object.
+It is an optional class you can use, which makes it easier to get started.
+You can also use your own implementation of such a class instead.

 - **PrimitiveDataset**